Jill Kolodner | August 26, 2020 | Car Accidents

 You have the right to appeal the insurance decision if your insurance claim is denied.
 However, you also have the right to pursue legal action against the at-fault driver under Maryland’s personal injury laws.
 The course of action you decide to take depends on several factors.

-It can be beneficial to talk with a car accident lawyer to learn about your legal rights.
+It can be beneficial to talk with a car accident lawyer in Baltimore to learn about your legal rights.
 Acting out of frustration without a plan or a clear understanding of personal injury laws could hurt your chance of recovering full compensation for your injury claim.

 Maryland Car Insurance Requirements

 Each driver in Maryland is required to carry a minimum amount of liability insurance.
 Liability insurance compensates victims for injuries, losses, and damages caused by the insured driver.